isomerpages/moe-northbrookssec/_about-us/Admissions/DSA @ Northbrooks.md

 <h3>About DSA</h3>
 <p>The Direct School Admission (DSA) is an opportunity for Primary 6 students
-to directly apply for admission into participating secondary schools based on their talents and achievement which might not have been demonstrated at the Primary School Leaving Examination (PSLE). &nbsp;</p>
+to directly apply for admission into participating secondary schools based on their talents and achievements which might not have been demonstrated at the Primary School Leaving Examination (PSLE). &nbsp;</p>
 <p></p>
 <p><strong>Northbrooks Secondary School</strong>&nbsp;offers DSA in the following